meilisearch/documentation/learn/security/master_api_keys.md

 ::: danger
 We strongly advise against deactivating key-based security for any Meilisearch instances used in production or containing sensitive information.
 :::

+## Further security measures

+API keys alone might not be enough to handle more complex situations such as multi-tenant indexes.
+If your application must manage several users and sensitive data, we recommend you [consider using tenant tokens](/learn/security/tenant_tokens.md).